anushagunnala/Nordstrom/brainy-thread-project/README.md

      8) see the description of brand
      9) on clicking add to bag, customer is redirected to shoping bag page
 5) On shopping bag page a custome can :-
-    1) view all his bag items along with detail like image, description, remove and save later button, price, quant, sub-total, etc.
+    1) view all his/her bag items along with detail like image, description, remove and save later button, price, quant, sub-total, etc.
     2) On increasing-decreasing quantity the item price and sub-total price also change accordingly.
     3) On clicking remove button or save later item is removed from shoping bag display and price changes accordingly.
     4) If the last available item of bag is removed the customer is redirected to shoping page at men's clothing.